-The Museum of the Trade in Bratislava is one of the most prominent museums and spectacular destinations in Central Europe.
-There are only three European cities with such a museum, namely Bratislava, Amsterdam in the Netherlands, and Budapest in Hungary.
+The Museum of the Trade in Bratislava is one of Central Europe’s most prominent museums and spectacular destinations.
+There are only three European cities with such a museum: Bratislava, Amsterdam in the Netherlands, and Budapest in Hungary.

 The Museum of Trade in Bratislava is the newest member on the list.
-The exhibit consists of a small part of a larger collection, which was donated by the Transpetrol Company to the city of Bratislava.
+The exhibit consists of a small part of a larger collection, which the Transpetrol Company donated to Bratislava.

-The museum is located in a building built in 1827 that has been restored thanks to donations from oil industry companies that have been based there since 1992.
-As a result, the Museum of Trade features items in its collection that have been a part of everyday selling and purchasing, and commerce through history.
+The museum is located in a building built in 1827 that has been restored thanks to donations from oil industry companies that have been there since 1992.
+As a result, the Museum of Trade features items in its collection that have been a part of everyday selling, purchasing, and commerce throughout history.

-The museum began collecting its display more than twenty-five years ago, and it now contains more than 61,000 artifacts in total.
+The museum began collecting its display more than twenty-five years ago and now contains more than 61,000 artifacts.
 They are all examples of Slovakia’s illustrious history as a center for trade.

-You’d think a museum aboout buying and selling might be a little dry – not so!
+A museum about buying and selling might be a little dry – not so!
 The museum provides dynamic and engaging exhibits, pleasant experiences, and unforgettable memories while showcasing its enthralling collections.